-At one point earlier, while thrashing through the bush or teetering across scree slopes, I heard the telltale whoops of hyper-exited rafters far below.
+At one point earlier, while thrashing through the bush or teetering across scree slopes, I heard the telltale whoops of hyper-excited rafters far below.
 I realised that’s what I should have done: taken the fun option in a big-arsed raft as far as Pont Gilbert (if they’d take me, with baggage).

 I’d seen signs for the rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
 It would have been a great way to punch through the big rapids without a care in the world.
-Picture above left: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just round the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.
+Picture above left: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just around the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.

 Dropping the kit bag and setting up by the riverside ‘La Petite Grille’, it had indeed become hot enough to grill a ‘croque monsieur’, but once on the water it sure felt good to flop down and float away like a stray log.
 Just like in the wilds of northwest Scotland, if you have the choice: float, don’t walk.

 Obviously part of me wondered if I could have managed the gnarly rapids upstream.
 After all, I’d clearly scraped through before in the Sunny (still hard to believe).
 But I’d followed my gut and felt happy with that.